Jelmerro/Vieb/README.md

 - Reduce the notification duration to 3 seconds instead of 5
 - Display the notification in the bottom left instead of the bottom right
 - Change the download method to "confirm" instead of "automatic"
-- Downloads will be stored in the documents folder, expect if method would be "ask"
+- Downloads will be stored in the documents folder, except if method would be "ask"

 The settings file is loaded on startup, and can be reloaded at anytime with the `:r` or `:reload` command.